kylewhittemore/full-stack-sequelize/README.md

 * the final step will be to seed your production database as well.
 See the optional last step in the heroku deployment section.

 ### **Heroku Deployment**
-* you nay need to log into the heroku cli, do so by running &nbsp; `heroku login` &nbsp; in the terminal, you will also need the heroku website so might as well log in there too
+* you may need to log into the heroku cli, do so by running &nbsp; `heroku login` &nbsp; in the terminal, you will also need the heroku website so might as well log in there too
 * run &nbsp;`heroku create` in the root of your project repository.
 * select your application on the heroku website
 * click "Configure Add-ons"